splitbrain/nodemcu-scripts/README.md

 The wifi setup has a `g.wifi.waitThen()` method accepting a callback that will be run only after an IP address has been assigned.
-You will probably want to wait fo that befor starting the MQTT client.
+You will probably want to wait for that before starting the MQTT client.

 See [app_balcony.lua](/app_balcony.lua) for an example application.
 It allows the control of a water pump via MQTT.
-However the pump will not run when the water level is too low.
+However, the pump will not run when the water level is too low.